 This angled position minimizes shoulder involvement and keeps tension on the biceps at the end ranges of motion; better isolation of the biceps.

 The cable hammer curl can be done on any functional trainer or adjustable cable tower.
 This variation allows you to take full advantage of the cable’s resistance profile and an all-around more even resistance across the range of motion.
 Your body’s positioning will help dictate which part of the rep is getting the highest amount of resistance.

 The facing away position challenges more of the lengthened or stretched position of the biceps muscle.
 In contrast, the facing in position will place more of a challenge in the mid-shortened range of the biceps muscle.

 Preacher Hammer Curl

-The preacher hammer curl take the standing or incline versions of the hammer curl to the next level as it helps to stabilize the lifter and minimize shoulder involvement in the curl.
-Like the preacher curl set up, the lifter must place themselves in the seat so that the shoulder is fixed and not able to assist in swinging the load upwards or creating momentum to overcome a heavy load.
+The preacher hammer curl takes the standing or incline versions of the hammer curl to the next level as it helps stabilize the lifter and minimize shoulder involvement in the curl.
+Like the preacher curl set up, the lifter must place themselves in the seat so that the shoulder is fixed and cannot assist in swinging the load upwards or creating momentum to overcome a heavy load.

 Hammer Curl Alternatives

-Below are four (4) hammer curl alternatives coaches and athletes can use to increase hypertrophy, general strength and muscle endurance.
+Below are four hammer curl alternatives coaches and athletes can use to increase hypertrophy, general strength, and muscle endurance.

-The close grip pull up will shift emphasis from the back muscles to the forearms and biceps.
-By placing the hands within shoulder width, some lifter may experience discomfort, so if this is the case you can limit range of motion or opt for one of the other alternatives on this list.
+The close-grip chin-up will shift emphasis from the back muscles to the forearms and biceps.
+By placing the hands within shoulder width (with a neutral or semi-supinated grip), some lifters may experience discomfort, so if this is the case, you can limit the range of motion or opt for one of the other alternatives on this list.